Robert Taylor - Head Coach

 Robert joined SUFC at the start of the 2016 Season as the Rugby Performance Manager and Colts Head Coach.
 Under Rob’s guidance 1st Colts won 42 games straight and the Colts group won back-to-back Colts Club Championships and four out of the six available premierships between them in that time.
 In 2018, his first year as Head Coach, SUFC retained the Club Championship for a record 15th consecutive year and 1st Grade won the Shute Shield Premiership for the 1st time since 2013.
 The team held the best record for both defence and attack and picked up a number of other trophies throughout the year.
-In his fourth season with the Students, Robert led 1st Grade to back-to-back Premierships, the Club featured in six Grand Finals, winning five titles as well as the 16th straight Club Championship title.
+In 2019, Robert led 1st Grade to back-to-back Premierships, the Club featured in six Grand Finals, winning five titles as well as the 16th straight Club Championship title.

 He joined the Students from Auckland University Rugby Football Club (AURFC) in New Zealand, where over a period of seven years he played and held a number of positions at the club; Director of Rugby, ARFU Delegate and Coach.